Climate tension: UN chief chides Biden, other world leaders

 The U.S. and other nations also are supporting investment for still-undeveloped technologies to one day do things like capture oil and gas emissions at scale.

-However, the International Energy Agency and others say it is impossible to keep global warming to hoped-for limits without immediately halting new drilling projects and rapidly phasing down existing use.
+The International Energy Agency and others call those steps important but inadequate in themselves, saying it is impossible to keep global warming to hoped-for limits without immediately halting new drilling projects and rapidly phasing down existing use.

 Biden, a Democrat, pointed to climate achievements including the United States' record investments and initiatives in legislation passed last year, moves by the Environmental Protection Agency and other agencies to mandate cuts in tailpipe emissions from cars and trucks and other emissions cuts, and U.S. efforts at home and abroad to cap massive methane leaks from natural gas production and promote electric vehicles.